Fortinet Patches Critical RCE in FortiAP, High Vulns in FortiOS

-Fortinet has released security advisories to address five vulnerabilities impacting its wireless access point controllers, network operating system, and enterprise management platforms.
-Issued on May 12, 2026, these advisories include a critical patch for an unauthenticated authorization bypass in FortiSandbox.
+Fortinet has issued a series of security advisories on May 12, 2026, addressing five distinct vulnerabilities across several of its key product lines.
+These include wireless access point controllers, network operating systems, and enterprise management platforms.
+Among the released patches is a critical fix for an unauthenticated authorization bypass discovered in FortiSandbox.

 Table Of Content